Cups of Coffee

 Don Jonas

 Don Jonas played in one game for the Philadelphia Eagles in 1962, but he did not get any stats.
 Jonas went on to play in the semi-pro Atlantic Coast Football League and Continental Football League, and in 1970 he moved to the Canadian Football League.
 The card shown here is Jonas's 1971 O-Pee-Chee CFL card.
-He also appeared on two 1972 O-Pee-Chee cards, which you can usually find on eBay.
+He also appeared on two 1972 O-Pee-Chee cards.
 Cflapedia.com has a nice summary of Jonas's post-NFL career.

 Benjy Dial